Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Details on the General Diffusion Formulation

 we get

 And the training schedule is given by

-\paragraph{Stable Diffusion 3, $\bfvv$ prediction target.} The Stable Diffusion 3 framework\cite{esser2024scaling} also uses the Flow Matching(Rectified Flow) diffusion process and constructs $\bfvv$ prediction target.
-The difference is that SD3 proposes the logit-normal noise schedule, i.e.
+\paragraph{Stable Diffusion 3, $\bfvv$-prediction loss function.} The Stable Diffusion 3 framework \citep{esser2024scaling} also uses the Flow Matching (Rectified Flow) diffusion process and constructs $\bfvv$-prediction loss function.
+The difference is that SD3 proposes the logit-normal noise schedule, \ie,

-\citep{esser2024scaling} shows that $m=0,s=1$ consistently achieves good performance.
+\citet{esser2024scaling} shows that $m=0,s=1$ consistently achieves good performance.
 Let $p^{\text{SD3}}(t)=p_{\text{ln}}(t;0,1)$.
 Then the SD3 loss function is given by